stashluk/stashluk.github.com/resume.md

 _Jun 2022-Present_

- - Developed and refined manipulation capabilities for Alphabot omni-directional mobile robots used in micro-fulfillment centers.
+ - Developed and refined manipulation capabilities for Alphabot omni-directional mobile robots for micro-fulfillment centers.
  - Designed and tuned PID controllers; integrated with motor drives and real-time sensor fusion for enhanced stability and robustness.
  - Conducted extensive testing and simulation to validate control performance